-How Retirement Accounts are Divided during a Divorce
+How to Divide Retirement Accounts During a Divorce in Wisconsin

 Retirement accounts are considered marital property and therefore split equally between the divorcing parties.
 The most common accounts are divided as follows: